-This bill establishes the Finger Lakes National Heritage Area in New York, incorporating 14 counties, and designates the Finger Lakes Tourism Alliance as the local coordinating entity to manage and promote the area's natural, cultural, and historical resources.
+This Act officially establishes the Finger Lakes National Heritage Area in New York, designates the Finger Lakes Tourism Alliance as the local coordinator, and sets a 15-year limit on federal financial assistance.

 Kirsten Gillibrand